Note Taking Manual

 - Because they are easy to implement they can be concurrently filtered

-it's more common and is implemented by iaWriter
+it's more common and is implemented by iaWriter, meaning

-I can use smart folders on the iPad
+I can use smart folders on the iPad, :tag: was another

 option I rejected 5.